PlasmaPy/PlasmaPy/docs/contributing/code_guide.rst

 * It is *usually* preferable to name a variable after its name rather than its symbol.
 An object named ``Debye_length`` is more broadly understandable and searchable than ``lambda_D``.
-However, there are some exceptions to this guideline:
+However, there are some exceptions to this guideline.

   * Symbols used widely across plasma science can be used with low risk of confusion, such as :math:`T` for temperature or :math:`β` for